SydneyHurst/cs408-final-project/README.md

 - A lot of the features I want are tough to do with AWS, but if I were to move this to a traditional PHP database setup; I would love to add things such as player banks (where different items in different categories can be stored).
 - With AWS; I think adding an "owner" field to character data to sort by who plays the character would be fun.
 A page could be used to show a library of characters based on who owns them.
 - The ability to add character images; Im not entirely sure if AWS supports such a function for free so might not be possible with AWS.
+- This is one im most interested in achieving...
+I would like to add a possible password lock to some pages.
+Some arpg teams (I know this as I help one) have certain tasks where those rolling numbers are top secret even in the team, only certain people can know them.
+So adding a password access to the page would be ideal.
+Creating a script that can handle a password securely is an interesting challenge I wish to try (Ive done it in php before but without such a complex set up its different)

 ## Project Wireframe